newsgate/Server/README.md

 set of morphological dictionaries.
 At the moment, the following languages are
 supported: English, German, Italian, Portugal, Romanian, Russian, Spanish, Turkey.
-Dictionaries for Chinese, Japanese and Korean languages are supported as well, but their usage supposes embedding some third part plugin for news items segmentation.
+Dictionaries for Chinese, Japanese and Korean languages are supported as well, but their usage supposes embedding some third party plugin for news items segmentation.

 The language allows to search not just by words but also by message metadata,